learnk8s/learnk8s.io/src/templating/content.md

 Hence, you could generate invalid YAML with Helm.

-Helm is usually a popular choice because you can share and discover [charts — collection of Kubernetes resources](https://helm.sh/docs/topics/charts/).
+Helm is usually a popular choice because you can share and discover [charts — a collection of Kubernetes resources](https://helm.sh/docs/topics/charts/).

 But, when it comes to templating, it's a poor choice.

 ## Other configuration tools

-There are many other tools that are designed to augment or replace YAML in Kubernetes.
+Many other tools are designed to augment or replace YAML in Kubernetes.

 The following list has some of the more interesting approaches:

 1. [Cue is a configuration language](https://cuelang.org/) that doesn't limit itself to Kubernetes.
-Instead it can generate configuration for APIs, database schemas, etc.
+Instead, it can generate the configuration for APIs, database schemas, etc.
 1. [jk](https://github.com/jkcfg/jk) is a data templating tool designed to help writing structured configuration files.
 1. [jsonnet](https://jsonnet.org/) is a data templating language similar to Cue.
 1. [Dhall](https://github.com/dhall-lang/dhall-lang) is a programmable configuration language.